swcarpentry/python-novice-gapminder/episodes/03-types-conversion.md

 - Afterwards, `variable_two` is set to this new value and *is not dependent on `variable_one`* so its value does not automatically change when `variable_one` changes.

 Some data types that we haven't encountered yet (e.g. _lists_, _dictionaries_, and _objects_) have "links" inside them so they behave somewhat differently when you assign values to their *contents*.
 An example of this is shown in [Episode 12: Lists](../11-lists.md#copying-or-not).
 Assigning a list value to a new variable is like copying and pasting a formula from one cell to another.
-When you update an item in that list with the new value, you're updating that canonical list.
+When you update an item in that list with the new value, you're updating that item in the original list as well.

 :::::::::::::::::::::::::::::::::::::::  challenge